 WordPress is secure software that takes security exceptionally seriously.
-However, as the most popular tool for making a website in the world, it is a target, and in the same way you take measures to make your computer more secure, you should also take measures to make your website more secure.
+However, as the most popular tool in the world for making a website, it's a target, and, in the same way you take measures to make your computer more secure, you should also take measures to make your website more secure.

 You should be thinking about security best practices and services to bolster your site’s security.
 We’ll tackle each of these in turn.

-Before we get into the details on WordPress security, it’s worth mentioning WordPress hosting: web hosts can do an awful lot to protect your website and the best managed WordPress hosts will do a lot of what we’ll cover next for you – and more, with security professionals constantly working on their infrastructure to make sure all the sites they host are secure.
-If you’re unfamiliar with what type of host you have then see the differences between shared and managed hosting and the managed hosts we recommend.
+Before we get into the details on WordPress security, it’s worth mentioning WordPress hosting.
+Web hosts can do an awful lot to protect your website, and the best managed WordPress hosts will do a lot of what we’ll cover next for you -- and more -- with security professionals constantly working on their infrastructure to make sure all of the sites they host are secure.
+If you’re unfamiliar with what type of host you have, then see the differences between shared and managed hosting and the managed hosts we recommend.

-Below are the best practices in WordPress security that every single WordPress website should be utilizing.
+Below are the best practices in WordPress security that every single WordPress website should be using.
 As you read these, it’s a good idea to pause and put them into practice right away.

 Keep WordPress, WordPress themes, and WordPress plugins updated.
-This is easy: keep everything updated, all the time.
+This is easy: Keep everything updated, all of the time.
 Updates frequently address security issues, so keeping everything updated will ensure your site is not open to risk from any of these.

-Note that there is some risk automatically updating everything, as you may experience incompatibilities (i.e. your site breaks).
-However, for the vast majority of WordPress sites, there won’t be any problems – and the security benefits outweigh the risk.
-For peace of mind, you may wish, however, to enable email notifications – and you can always restore a backup using VaultPress if anything is awry.
+Note that there's some risk with automatically updating everything, as you may experience incompatibilities (i.e., your site breaks).
+However, for the vast majority of WordPress sites, there won’t be any problems -- and the security benefits outweigh the risk.
+For peace of mind, you may wish, however, to enable email notifications -- and you can always restore a backup using VaultPress if anything is awry.

 Don’t use the admin username.
-The default username for many WordPress installations is “admin”.
-You should not use this, and if it’s present on your site, you should delete it.
+The default username for many WordPress installations is 'admin'.
+You shouldn't use this, and, if it’s present on your site, you should delete it.
 The commonality of the admin username means hackers will often default to it when attempting to gain access to your site.
-Avoid this by using an alternative username: even just your name is fine.
+Avoid this by using an alternative username: Even just your name is fine.

 With WordPress security best practices in place, we can now turn to the security services you can use to bolster your site’s safety.
 There are plenty of different services, all doing different things, so it’s important to understand what different types of security services there are, and then look at which ones you need.